sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 <img src="assets/accounttypes1.png" width="500"/>

-The **Creator Account Type** has many more permissions, which allows them to create and managed content in Sigma, that will be embedded for others to see:
+The **Creator Account Type** has many more permissions, which allows them to create and manage content in Sigma, that will be embedded for others to see:

 <img src="assets/accounttypes1a.png" width="700"/>